CynthiaYXZ/CynthiaYXZ.github.io/README.md

 In case you wonder my name is Cynthia and YXZ is abbreviation from my chinese name Yáo-XiǎoZhēn 姚小珍

 ### Let's Start! 🚀
+###### this is also a ✨ _special_ ✨ repository because its originally a homework, but I plan to keep it as my personal page, thanks professor for helping us to START !

 newest test
 another test